bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

 #### **B. Covariance Robustness & Grid Search**

 This section isolates the impact of different covariance estimators to address estimation noise.
+We introduce L2 Regularization and Shrinkage estimators to mitigate the ill-conditioning and estimation error inherent in the sample $\mathbf{\Sigma}$

 There are two distinct tests:

 * **Experiment 1 (Covariance Comparison)**: Directly compares Sample Covariance, L2 Regularized Covariance (penalty = 0.10), and Shrinkage Covariance under a fixed $\kappa = 0.25$ and shrinkage strength $s = 0.35$.
 You can run the dedicated standalone script for this:
 ```bash